scythe-jake/compound-actions/T1127.001 - Trusted Developer Utilities Proxy Execution - MSBuild/Readme.md

 [Convert]::ToBase64String([IO.File]::ReadAllBytes($filename)) | clip
 ```

 2) You will now have a large Base64 string in your clipboard that you may paste elsewhere.
-Create a new XML file with and paste the following into it:
+Create a new XML file with and paste the following into it, replacing the existing Base64 string:

 ```xml
 <Project ToolsVersion="4.0" xmlns="http://schemas.microsoft.com/developer/msbuild/2003">